What is MDF? A Complete Guide to Medium-Density Fiberboard

 The process of making MDF involves a few key steps:

-- Breaking Down Wood: Wood chips or shavings are broken down into fine fibers using machines.
+- Breaking Down Wood: Wood chips or shavings are broken down into fine fibers.

 - Mixing with Resin: The fibers are mixed with wax and resin to help them bind together.